ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 Press **Play** and make sure everything still works.

 A light should have turned on the first time you interacted with the switch and then nothing happens in the future.
-Progress!

 ### Turn the Switch Back Off